PatrickH39/Counterpoints-Extension/docs/kosovo-war.md

 2. Was the KLA wrong for retaliating against Serbian persecution?
 3. Why were Kosovar Albanians persecuted even though Kosovar Albanians were run under a separate government?
 4. Do you think that the Kosovo War would have turned out better without NATO's intervention?
 Why?

-## Check Your Understanding

-Below are a series of questions.
-Click on the reveal flap to see if your answer is correct.